Everything you need to know about Business Contract Hire

 Put in simple terms, a business CH agreement allows a company to rent a car for 1 to 4 years (or up to 5 years if you’re looking to lease a van).
 When you reach the end of the agreement you return the car with nothing further to pay.

 Of course, there are a few stipulations on how the car should be returned at the end of your contract; as the company won’t technically own the vehicle, this is also known as ‘fair wear and tear’.

-- You don’t have to sell the car at the end so there’s no depreciation losses
+- You don’t have to sell the car at the end so there’s no depreciation loss

 - You won’t have to worry about negative equity as you won’t be paying for the full value of the vehicle

 - Contract Hire agreements are easy to budget as the monthly cost will remain low and consistently the same throughout the contract